Slackwater and Covid-19

 Health & Safety Shift Leaders / Point Person

-- By default, shift leaders (up to a maximum of three) will be added to the JHSE Committee (detailed later in this document) and will be required to attend a monthly HSE meeting.
+- By default, shift leaders (up to a maximum of three) will be added to the JHSE Committee and will be required to attend a monthly HSE meeting.
 The purpose is to report on any risks or hazards that we can work together to fix and train the staff on moving forward.

 Enhanced Cleaning Protocols